halbritter-lab/kidney-genetics/analyses/01_PanelApp/README.md

 - `01_PanelApp_panels.<date>.csv`: Contains the data for each kidney-related panel retrieved from PanelApp.
 - `01_PanelApp_genes.<date>.csv`: Contains the data for each gene related to kidney diseases, processed and formatted for further analysis.

-## Config File

-The script requires a configuration file to run.
-This file should define the following variables:

-- `projectsdir`: The directory where the "kidney-genetics" project is located.

-## TODO

-- Download API call data for reproducibility.
-- Normalize source_evidence to 0/1 as percentiles.
-- Write a function for the normalization step.
-- Implement gzip compression for csv result files.

 ## License

 This project is licensed under the terms of the MIT license.
 See the LICENSE file for details.